Skip to main content

 Exporting Attachments

-The CSV will list the metrics surround attachments in these categories:
+The CSV will list the metrics surrounding attachments in these categories:

-Please note, the categories Full Name and Username can present values as “Anonymous“ if the Extended Privacy Mode is enabled.
+(info) Please note that the categories' Full Name” and “Username” can display values as “Anonymous” if Extended Privacy Mode is enabled.